 Who We Are

 VGIF is an international women’s fund based in the United States and governed by an international Board of Directors.
-We support women-led grassroots projects in developing countries around the world; projects that help improve the lives of women and girls by advancing women’s rights and social justice.
+We provide grants globally to fund locally generated projects that advance the rights of women and girls; projects that help improve the lives of women and girls by advancing women’s rights and social justice.

 VGIF recently established a larger office with increased responsibilities, while the Board of Directors moved from being a working board to becoming a governance board.
 VGIF is engaged in a significant capacity building effort to further expand its grantmaking program and to strengthen its grantee support and oversight efforts.
-Currently, in collaboration with the Board of Directors and its committees, the work of VGIF is conducted by four staff members, with a cadre of local and international volunteers, a graduate Fellow, and several interns.
+Currently, in collaboration with the Board of Directors and its committees, the work of VGIF is conducted by five staff members, with a cadre of local and international volunteers and several interns.

 Economic empowerment of women